What Does porneia Mean?

-3. Where the context is clear, it refers to sex with a prostitute or premarital sex.
+3. Where the context is clear, it refers to sex with a prostitute or an unmarried woman.

 In 1 Corinthians 6:15-7:2, Paul uses three words all related to the same sexual sin – porne, porneia and porneuo.
 From the context, Paul is not referring to sexual sin from within marriage but outside:

 Now concerning the things about which you wrote, it is good for a man not to touch a woman.
 But because of immoralities (Gk: porneia), each man is to have his own wife, and each woman is to have her own husband (1 Corinthians 7:1-2).

 Here marriage is seen as an answer to the temptation of premarital sexual sin, porneia.
 This has been the understanding of this verse through church history.